JDiPierro/jdipierro_resume/content/post/experience.md

 #### Site Reliability Engineer at [Conduce](https://www.conduce.com)
 ###### October 2016 to Present

 I work on a team of two responsible for designing and orchestrating the global deployment of our golang web application.

+After working in the stack for only a few months I took over full responsibility for the infrastructure, deployment, and day-to-day operation.

 #### Software Engineer at [Agora Games](https://www.agoragames.com)
 ###### November 2014 to September 2016